Asymptotic stability of shear flows for 2D Euler equations at Yudovich regularity: Introduction

 The stringent regularity requirement stands in stark contrast with the physical reality of ideal fluids.
 While classical works by Wolibner and H\"older in the 1930s established global well-posedness for smooth data, the natural state space for the 2D Euler equations is much rougher.
 In 1963, Yudovich~\cite{MR158189} made a fundamental breakthrough by proving global existence and uniqueness for initial data with merely bounded vorticity ($L^1 \cap L^{\infty}$), completely dispensing with Sobolev or H\"older regularity constraints.
 This functional setting, now known as the Yudovich class, mirrors the underlying Eulerian dynamics, where vorticity is transported along particle trajectories and has been proven to be sharp~\cite{Vishik1,Vishik2,ABCDGJK}.

 Yet, over six decades since the Yudovich theory of global wellposedness, extending \emph{asymptotic stability} to such rough data has remained a major challenge.
 This difficulty reflects a broader phenomenon in the analysis of nonlinear PDEs: it is exceptionally rare for a nonlinear system to exhibit asymptotic stability exactly at the threshold of its well-posedness, particularly when lacking dissipation.
-Because the Euler equations lack any smoothing mechanism, rough perturbations remain rough forever; in fact, one of the hallmarks of 2D Euler equations is the ``generic'' loss of smoothness~\cite{MorgulisShnirelmanYudovich08,DrivasElgindiJeong24,alazardsaid2026} and small scale formation~\cite{Denisov09,KS14,Z24} in infinite time.
+Because the Euler equations lack any smoothing mechanism, rough perturbations remain rough forever; in fact, one of the hallmarks of 2D Euler equations is the ``generic'' loss of smoothness~\cite{MorgulisShnirelmanYudovich08,DrivasElgindiJeong24,alazardsaid2026} and small scale formation~\cite{Denisov09,KS14,Z24} in infinite time (see Section \ref{subsub:growth} for a discussion of underlying growth mechanisms).

 This massive ``regularity gap'' between well-posedness theory and stability theory raises a fundamental question: In this paper, we answer this question affirmatively for a large family of shear flows in the infinite channel $\R \times [0,1]$.
 We propose a distinct stability mechanism available in the infinite channel: the advection of vorticity to spatial infinity.
 We show that this mechanism is robust enough to stabilize perturbations of Yudovich class---a minimal regularity for which the 2D Euler equations are well-posed.
 This represents the first asymptotic stability result at the Yudovich regularity for the 2D Euler equations.